-Small steps were taken within uniformed institutions in the fight against impunity by which low ranking personnel were held accountable.
-Notable progress was achieved in releasing children recruited by parties to the conflict.
+Small steps were taken within uniformed institutions in the fight against impunity whereby low-ranking personnel were held accountable.
+Notable progress was achieved in releasing children recruited by parties to the conflict

-18 While CPAS included an indicator on number of justice actors deployed, only one data point from 2022 was available for judges, police, and prosecutors each, and included caveats that it should be considered unofficial.
-19 A/RES/70/175: United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules)

-- 33. The GoRSS established a general court-martial following the horrific attack against civilians by soldiers at the Terrain Hotel in July 2016.20 Two years later, in September 2018, the military court handed down lengthy prison terms for murder, rape, and other crimes to 10 soldiers and ordered the government to pay damages to the victims.
-The Terrain trial became a landmark for the military justice initiatives in South Sudan; it sent a message that impunity would not be tolerated, built some confidence towards the military, and became a basis for increased demand and appetite for military justice and accountability.21 The GoRSS has since established a joint military implementation committee on CRSV and the development of an action plan addressing children and armed conflict within the SSPDF, with UNMISS support. - 34.
-During the period under review, UNMISS supported courts-martial to Bentiu, Bor, Malakal, Maridi, Renk, Juba and Yei in the form of one GCM and 10 mobile GCM.
-Stakeholders noted that only low-ranking military officers were prosecuted during this period; no top brass or generals were arraigned.
-Stakeholders generally acknowledged that the courts-martial were symbolic yet helpful for SSPDF officers to see a demonstration effect of the enforcement of law, which raised awareness.
+33. The Government of South Sudan established a general court-martial following the horrific attack against civilians by soldiers at the Terrain Hotel in July 2016.20 Two years later, in September 2018, the military court handed down lengthy prison terms for murder, rape and other crimes to 10 soldiers and ordered the Government to pay damages to the victims.
+The Terrain trial became a landmark for the military justice initiatives in South Sudan; it sent a message that impunity would not be tolerated, built some confidence towards the military, and became a basis for increased demand and appetite for military justice and accountability.21 The Government of South Sudan has since established a joint military implementation committee on conflict-related sexual violence and developed an action plan addressing children and armed conflict within the South Sudan People's Defence Forces, with UNMISS support.

+34. During the period under review, UNMISS supported the deployment of courtsmartial to Bentiu, Bor, Malakal, Maridi, Renk, Juba and Yei in the form of 1 general court-martial and 10 mobile general courts-martial.
+Stakeholders noted that only lowranking military officers were prosecuted during this period; no high-ranking officers or generals were arraigned.
+Stakeholders generally acknowledged that the courtsmartial were symbolic yet helpful for South Sudan People's Defence Forces officers to see a demonstration effect of the enforcement of law, which raised awareness.
 Overall, 95 cases were heard, and 81 officers convicted.
-With support from UNMISS, the courts offered support for witnesses, compensation for victims, and fair trials for defendants, a first for the nation. - 35.
-Despite these efforts, a climate of impunity and a lack of accountability for serious human rights violations and abuses persisted in South Sudan, especially when it came to the prosecution of top officials.
+With support from UNMISS, the courts offered support for witnesses, compensation for victims and fair trials for defendants, a first for the nation.

+35. Despite these efforts, a climate of impunity and a lack of accountability for serious human rights violations and abuses persisted in South Sudan, especially when it came to the prosecution of top officials.
 No highly ranked personnel, including those who may have acted with command responsibility, were brought to justice for their involvement in human rights violations.
-Most stakeholders noted that a key impediment to the prosecution of high-profile individuals was a lack of political will to hold these perpetrators to account, considering also that many remained employed within the security sector and could continue to assert influence over the transitional government of national unity. - 36.
-In June 2021, UNMISS supported the launch of the Joint Action Plan for the Armed Forces on addressing CRSV in South Sudan, the implementation of which became one of the key benchmarks for review of the arms embargo measures by the Security Council.
-Within the mobile courts-martial supported by UNMISS, five of 87 cases prosecuted were SGBV / CRSV related (6 per cent), leading to eight convictions.
-Most stakeholders from government and partners applauded the steps taken by GoRSS and security forces to address CRSV, while stakeholders from CSOs and community observed that much more needed to be done, as survivors continued to face significant barriers in accessing justice and support services. - 37.
-There was notable progress in the release of children recruited by parties to the conflict since 2018, following the signing of the R-ARCSS.
-A total of 1,279 children were released with UNMISS support, including 393 girls.22 The 2021 United Nations Children and Armed Conflict (CAAC) report delisted the SSPDF for attacks on schools and hospitals, but the force remained listed for the other five violations.
-As shown in Figures 5 and 6 below, the grave violations declined from 2018.
-Some violations hovered at or around the same level until 2021, when they increased again, including killing and maiming of children, rape or other grave sexual violence, abduction of children and use of schools and hospitals.23 The increase of these four

-20 https://peacekeeping.un.org/en/perpetrators-of-violence-against-civilians-terrain-hotel-held-accountable-their-crimes
+Most stakeholders noted that a key impediment to the prosecution of high-profile individuals was a lack of political will

+19 General Assembly resolution 70/175, annex.

+20 United Nations, "Perpetrators of violence against civilians at Terrain Hotel held accountable for their crimes", 6 September 2018.

-21 However, the case file reportedly disappeared in 2018 and has held up appeals, essentially delaying justice.
-A/HRC/45/CRP.4, para.
-58.
+21 However, the case file reportedly disappeared in 2018 and has held up appeals, essentially delaying justice (A/HRC/45/CRP.4, para.
+58).